DiamondLightSource/hdfmap/README.md

  - '_*name*': str hdf path of *name*
  - '__*name*': str internal name of *name* (e.g. for 'axes')
  - 's_*name*': string representation of dataset (includes units if available)
+ - 'd_*name*': return dataset object. **warning**: this may result in the hdf file or external files not closing on completion
  - '*name*@attr': returns attribute of dataset *name*
  - '*name*?(default)': returns default if *name* doesn't exist
  - '(name1|name2|name3)': returns the first available of the names